LeTo212/BMSTU-GQW/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Graduation qualifying work for Bauman Moscow State Technical University.
 Diploma topic - "Mobile application for watching movies".
-Front-End was developed on React Native, Back-End - on Node.js using Express framework, database - MySQL.
-The developments from the [BMSTU-SSDT-Coursework](https://github.com/LeTo212/BMSTU-SSDT-Coursework) were used.
+Front-End was developed in React Native, Back-End - in Node.js using Express framework, database - MySQL.
+Based on the [BMSTU-SSDT-Coursework](https://github.com/LeTo212/BMSTU-SSDT-Coursework) project.

 The purpose of the work is to develop a mobile application for Android and IOS that provides the following services:
 - user registration;